imteekay/crafting-frontend/interviews/system-design.md

     - UX: smooth experience (rendering page and navigation), animation, handle requests (loading, errors, success, try again)

 ## High-Level Architecture

+Identify the key components of the product and how they are related to each other

 - UI / mockup for the problem
   - UI